sodadata/docs/soda-cl/recon.md

 | `target` | required | Key-value pairs to identify the `dataset` and `data source` of the target, or destination location of the data to be migrated.
 Identify only one target.|
 | `checks` | required | A subheading to contain the checks that reconcile the data between source and target. |

 Use the `checks` subsection of the reconciliation project to identify all the checks that reconcile data between the source and target data sources.
+In this section, you can define any number of both reconciliation metric and reconciliation diff checks.

+### Reconciliation metric checks

-The syntax of the checks follows the basic patterns of the [compatible checks and metrics](#list-of-compatible-metrics-and-checks), with the addition of `diff`.
+The syntax of the reconciliation metrics checks follows the basic patterns of the [compatible checks and metrics](#list-of-compatible-metrics-and-checks), with the addition of `diff`.

 For example, you define a regular SodaCL check for data quality that checks for duplicate values in a `last_name` column as follows:
 {% include code-header.html %}